-Williams Station is located in Goose Creek, SC.
+The Dominion Energy South Carolina (DESC) Wateree Station is located in Eastover, SC.
 The Facility is a Coal Fired Electric Generation Plant.
 The combustion of coal generates fly ash and bottom ash as well as sludge from the Flue Gas Desulfurization (FGD) Wet Scrubber process.
-All solid waste that is not sent to a third party for recycle/reuse is transported to the Williams Hwy 52 Class III Landfill located offsite approximately ten miles from the Plant.
+All solid waste that is not sent to a third party for recycle/reuse is transported to the onsite Class III Landfill.

 The FGD material is a Calcium Sulfate derivative from treatment of flue gas.
-CCR derivative FGD letdown waters are managed for solids separation as required in onsite FGD ponds designated C-1 and C-2.
-These ponds alternate in operation to settle CCR FGD Solids and to de-cant water from the process into the waste water treatment system.

-These ponds when alternating in operation are removed from service and allowed to dry and residual sludge cake is recovered using excavation equipment and transported as a moisture containing material with no free liquid to an offsite permitted landfill.
+CCR derivative FGD letdown waters are managed for solids separation as required in onsite FGD ponds designated A and B. These ponds alternate in operation to settle CCR FGD Solids and to de-cant water from the process into the wastewater treatment system.
+These ponds when alternating in operation are removed from service and allowed to dry and residual sludge cake is recovered using dredging and excavation equipment and transported as a moisture containing material with no free liquid to an onsite permitted landfill.

-Fly ash which is reclaimed from the pollution control equipment is held in onsite silos.
-The CCR fly ash if destined for landfill placement is conditioned with water at the enclosed silos by means of rotary ash conditioners where the dry ash is wetted prior to being loaded into transport trucks.
-The material is loaded by chutes from the rotary conditioners into the truck beds.
-Bottom ash which is collected in wet silos for storage is dewatered and loaded as a moisture conditioned material into trucks when necessary.
-All trucks are covered prior to transport to an offsite landfill.
+Fly ash which is reclaimed from the pollution control equipment is conveyed to an onsite ash pond or collected in silos for beneficial reuse.
+The CCR fly ash if destined for landfill placement is conditioned with water as recovered from the onsite ash pond.
+Trucks used to transport CCR are both on road and off-road trucks.

+Bottom ash which is collected in a wet solids removal system is dewatered and loaded as moisture conditioned material into trucks when necessary.
+Trucks are covered prior to transport to the onsite landfill.

 Site roads and are routinely managed with a variety of equipment as necessary.
 Water truck spraying of facility roads is conducted during operation as needed.
-Trucks used to transport CCR are road transport trucks and trailers which are tarped during transport.
+Trucks used to transport CCR are road transport trucks and trailers which are tarped during transport

-Landfill transport and placement occurs during daylight hours during week day operation of the offsite landfill.
+Landfill transport and placement occurs during daylight hours during weekday operation of the landfill.
 Material is trucked into the landfill site on paved roads to the operating cell.
-CCR placement is managed at the cell to consolidate active placement in a minimum footprint to allow traffic to be isolated to areas of compacted CCR material.
-Coarser Bottom ash is reserved in part and used for access routes along with water truck operation during operation.
+CCR placement is managed at the cell to consolidate active placement in a minimum footprint to allow traffic to be isolated to areas of placement and off of lifts of rolled CCR material.
+Coarser bottom ash is reserved in part and used for access routes along with water truck operation during operation.
 Temporary cover may be placed on inactive areas of the landfill cell as required.
-A site truck wash is used to rinse the transport trucks prior to the return trip to the operating plant.

-✓ A Title V permit required "Fugitive Dust Control Plan" is maintained for the balance of plant CCR management and equipment.
+✓ A Title V permit required "Fugitive Dust Control Plan" is maintained for the balance of plant CCR management and equipment which are not CCR Units.